jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 ribosomes colored in grey.](media/image14.png){width="6.5in" height="4.79375in"}

-Figure 5: Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus.
+Figure 5: Template matching in lamella imaged using the DeCo-LACE approach at fringe-free focus.
 (A) Montage of Lamella${}_{\text{FFF}}$ 4 overlaid with detected targets according to their montage coordinates.
 (B) Side view of targets in the lamella, such that the direction of the